shakebugs/shake-docs/docs/ios/crash-reporting.md

 ### Enable dSYMS for debug builds

-If you plan on using the crash reporter tool in the development environments, every debug build action needs to generate dSYM files.
+If you plan using Shake Crash in a development environment, every debug build action needs to generate dSYM files.

-When in your project / workspace, select your _App.xcodeproj_ blue project icon usually at the top of the _File Inspector_ tab on your left hand pane.
+When in your project / workspace, click your *App.xcodeproj* blue project icon — it's usually located at the top of the *File Inspector* tab in your left-hand pane.
 Select your main app target and open the Build Settings for that target.
-Navigate to the Build Options section and choose
-__dwarf with dSYM file__ option for your Debug/Development configuration.
+Navigate to the Build Options section and choose *dwarf with dSYM file* option for your Debug/Development configuration.

 ### Finding dSYMS